 Momentum isn’t completely negated by wearing a seatbelt.
 When your vehicle is hit by another vehicle, you will be thrown forward or to the side, depending on the angles and speeds involved in the accident.
 There is absolutely nothing you can do to stop this momentum from occurring, except to reduce the effect by wearing a seatbelt.

 When flexion of the torso over a seatbelt occurs, it is not uncommon for an individual to suffer severe injuries, including perforation of the small bowel and tearing of posterior elements.
 Seatbelt design plays an important part in reducing the instances of these types of injuries in auto accidents.
 The idea of design improvements is to account for flexion occurring and how to negate that without causing injuries to other parts of the body through redesigns.

 Progressive Back Injuries

-You may feel pain in your back in the immediate wake of an accident which goes away within a few weeks, only to return some time later.
-This type of pain may indicate that you have a back injury which is progressive in nature, meaning that the damage becomes worse with time.
+You may feel pain in your back in the immediate wake of an accident that goes away within a few weeks, only to return some time later.
+This type of pain may indicate that you have a back injury that is progressive in nature, meaning that the damage becomes worse with time.
 If you have been involved in an auto accident and experience back pain it is therefore recommended that you seek medical examination and treatment.

 Serious back injuries resulting from flexion of the torso over a seatbelt can impact significantly on your life.
-You may have to reduce your workload, hours and pay at work.
-If a back injury is of serious enough severity, mobility issues may mean you can never return to work and must rely on disability benefit to survive.
+You may have to reduce your workload, hours, and pay at work.
+If a back injury is of serious enough severity, mobility issues may mean you can never return to work and must rely on disability benefits to survive.
 With a medical diagnosis, it is impossible to predict with any measure of accuracy how a back injury will progress.